Answers To All Your Questions

 Mulan and Rusty's litters, are classified F1bb, with mom, Mulan being an F1b Goldendoodle ( 75% Poodle & 25% Golden) and dad, Rusty is a Standard Poodle.
 These pups should not shed, as they are mostly poodle ( 83% Poodle).
 Making them a good choice for people with allergies.
 They should range from 45 to 65 pounds full grown.

 Winnie is an F1b, which is a cross between an F1 Goldendoodle and a poodle.
-She is considered a parti doodle, this is a two-colored coat that is mostly white, with colored markings/spots.
-She is apricot and white.
-She did have littermates that we black and white also.
+She is considered a parti doodle, this is a two-colored coat that is at least 50% white, with colored markings/spots in any other colors, like brown, red, black, etc. She is apricot and white.
+She did have littermates that were black and white also.
 This will be her first litter in 2020.
-I am hoping to find an F1b parti doodle or poodle to mate with her, but I am still in the process of finding the perfect match.
-So I'm thinking that her pups will be either F1bb or F2b Standard Goldendoodles.
+I am hoping to find an F1b parti Goldendoodle to mate with her, but I am still in the process of finding the perfect match.
+Her 2020 litter was with a F1 stud making her pups F2b Standard Goldendoodles.
 They may carry the parti-gene but the outcome of the pups coloring is unknown.

 Roo is an F2 Goldendoodle, which is a cross between F1 Goldendoodle and an F1 Goldendoodle.
-She is considered a parti doodle, this is a two-colored coat that is mostly white with colored markings/spots.
+She is considered a parti doodle also, this is a two-colored coat that is mostly white with colored markings/spots.
 She is apricot and white.
-This is also her first litter in 2020.
-I am hoping to find an F1b parti doodle to mate with her, but also still trying to find the perfect match.
+I will not be breeding her in 2020.
+I am hoping to find an F1b parti Goldendoodle to mate with her in 2021, but still trying to find the perfect match.
 So her pups may be considered F2b, or F2bb, or multi-gen, depending on the stud I find for her.
 So they may carry the parti-gene but the outcome of the pups coloring is unknown.

 Do any of the Doodle generations cause allergies?